A Message from a Parishioner:

 Sydnor Thompson, brother of Harriet Moore

-Diocesan Cycle of Prayer: St. James, New Castle: The Rev. Brown Mulimi Mujete, Rector.
+Diocesan Cycle of Prayer: St. Philip’s Church, Indianapolis: The Rev. Michelle Roos, Rector.

 Our companion dioceses: The Anglican Episcopal Church of Brazil: The Most Rev. Mauricio Jose Araujo De Andrade, Primate of Brazil and Bishop of Brasilia.
 The people and Diocese of Haiti and Saint Andre’s in Mithon.